percona/pbm-docs/docs/reference/glossary.md

 ## `pbm-agent`

-A `pbm-agent` is a :term:`PBM <Percona Backup for MongoDB>` process running on the mongod node for backup and restore operations.
+A `pbm-agent` is a PBM process running on the mongod node for backup and restore operations.
 A pbm-agent instance is required for every mongod node (including replica set secondary members and config server replica set nodes).

 ## pbm CLI